stackbit-projects/ktapson-website-dade9/content/_index.md

-      My first book project, *Enduring Experiments,* investigates intersecting epistemological trajectories across the poetry of Clark Coolidge and Bernadette Mayer, taking them both seriously as poet-researchers whose science-inflected writing practices and complex ways of interacting with their own laboriously generated poetic milieus challenge the limits of existing models for describing postwar poetry’s engagement with experimental science.
+      My first book project, *Enduring Experiments,* investigates intersecting epistemological trajectories across the poetry of Clark Coolidge and Bernadette Mayer, taking both poets seriously as researchers whose science-inflected writing practices and complex ways of interacting with their own laboriously generated poetic milieus challenge the limits of existing models for describing postwar poetry’s engagement with experimental science.
 Throughout the book, I bring the discourse on experiment in science studies into contact with poetics, showing how experimental poetry can be a surprising source for alternative conceptual models of scientific subjectivity.
-Overlapping my work on* Enduring Experiments*, I co-edited the expansive Coolidge-Mayer correspondence, which extends across three decades.
+Overlapping my work on *Enduring Experiments*, I co-edited the expansive Coolidge-Mayer correspondence, which extends across three decades.
 A key portion of the correspondence is forthcoming from University of New Mexico Press (Fall 2022).
-My next book project, tentatively titled *Sponge Poetics: Fuzzy Models for Everyday Science*, rethinks the concept of the model organism in the production of scientific knowledge in relation to a series of counter-possibilities in postwar and contemporary poetry and art.
-Repositioning the Anthropocene and environmental - draws out a model from science and poetry for X.
+My next book project, tentatively titled *Sponge Poetics: Fuzzy Models for Everyday Science*, rethinks the concept of the model organism in the production of scientific knowledge through a series of counter-possibilities in postwar and contemporary poetry and art.
+Repositioning the moral and political urgency of the Anthropocene and environmental, I propose a model for science and poetry for X.
   - title: A Cat
     section_id: cat
     type: section_content